marp-team/marp-cli/README.md

 Marp CLI would output incompleted result with warning if the blocked local file accessing is detected.
 We recommend uploading your assets to online.

-If you really need to use local files in these conversion, `--alow-local-files` option helps to find your local files. _Please use only to the trusted Markdown because there is a potential security risk._
+If you really need to use local files in these conversion, `--allow-local-files` option helps to find your local files. _Please use only to the trusted Markdown because there is a potential security risk._

 ```bash
 marp --pdf --allow-local-files slide-deck.md